AlastairTaft/draft-js-editor/README.md

   - `onImageClick` fired when the image icon is clicked, see ImageUpload example in the examples folder
   - `blockTypes` Map block types to components
+  - `content` Pass in the value returned from getContent to hydrate an existing state, this is useful when you want to persist the editor's content to storage.